HuaMick/Reference/Tools/GCP/gcp_memorystore.md

 **Cloud Memory Store** : NoSQL Data Store For Applications that require caching

 Highly available Managed Redis or Memcached service

-**memcach**
-  High availability Key value store
+  - originally based on redis

 **redis**
+In memory data store
-  More flexibile then memcache on data types
+  - more flexibile then memcache but also more complex
+  - single threaded : grows horizontally
+  - can support persistance

 Used for caching data:
   - databases